 At age 12, I’d not long been able to walk to school on my own.

-For 12-year-old me, my biggest concern was fitting in.
+For pre-teen me, my biggest concern was fitting in.
 My friends were obsessed with boys and you’d get your best friend to go up to the boy you fancy to ask them out for you.

 Any form of ‘relationship’ I may have had with a boy consisted of holding hands on the way home from school.